agrafix/homepage/_posts/2016-05-27-parser-combinators.md

 date:   2016-05-27 23:30:00
 ---

 Today we will explore how to build a small parser combinator library in Haskell from scratch.
-This blog post is the result of an experiment to see how far I could actually implement this by only looking at the [base][hackage-base] and [text][hackage-text] documentation, explicitly without looking at other parser implementations or examples.
+This blog post is the result of an experiment to see if I could actually implement this by only looking at the [base][hackage-base] and [text][hackage-text] documentation, explicitly without looking at other parser implementations or examples.

-I think most other Haskell parser examples will work on `String`s, but since `String`s come with a lot of downsides I will try to run our parser on `Text` from the [text][hackage-text] package and see where that gets me.
-Thus, or parser will take a `Text` and return the leftover unparsed `Text`, and a parsed result `a` or a parse error:
+I think most other Haskell parser examples will work on `String`s, but since `String` come with a lot of downsides I will try to run our parser on `Text` from the [text][hackage-text] package and see where that gets me.
+Thus, our parser will take a `Text` and return the leftover unparsed `Text` with a parsed result `a` or a parse error:

 {% highlight haskell %}
 type ParseError = T.Text